 What is the role of your pelvic floor before, during and after pregnancy?

 Your pelvic floor muscles are important, because they help to support your uterus during pregnancy, as well as your bladder and colon, says Giorgina.
-They also help these organs function correctly before, during and after pregnancy by stopping the passage of urine or faeces when you need to go to the toilet but can’t find one immediately, for instance.
-Your pelvic floor muscles also play a key role in sexual function, because the entire area needs to contract and relax in order to enjoy intercourse and have an orgasm… who knew!
+They also help these organs function correctly before, during and after pregnancy by stopping the passage of urine or poo when you need to go to the toilet but can’t find one immediately, for instance.
+Your pelvic floor muscles also play a key role when it comes to sex, because the entire area needs to contract and relax in order to enjoy intercourse and have an orgasm… who knew!

 Research also shows the pelvic floor works as part of your entire core area to support your back and spine, as well as your breathing patterns and any movement – including lifting groceries and holding your baby.